AresMUSH/aresmush/game/plugins/scenes/help/en/info.md

 `scene/set <desc>` - Sets the scene in the current room.
 Leave blank to clear.

 > **Tip:** If your location name matches a grid location, the desc will be copied over.
 You can use Area/Room for the location name to distinguish between rooms with the same name in different areas.

-## Participants

-The log system automatically tracks who participated in the scene.
-You can edit this through the web portal.

-Sometimes, though, you'll be emitting a character from another character (spoofing them).
-If you want to just replace all instances of one character with another, you can use the scene spoof command.
-For example, if you had emitted Bob from Harry throughout the log, you can switch all of Harry's poses to Bob.

-`scene/spoof <#>=<original char>/<new char>`

-> **Tip:** A spoof replacement can only be done on completed logs.